noforeignland/nfl-signalk/README.md

 Effortlessly log your boat's movement to **noforeignland.com**

 ## Important for 0.1.x users
-Upgrade to >1.0.1 by installing this plugin from the Appstore ageain.
-Your old config will be migrated.
+Upgrade to >1.1.0 by installing this plugin from the Appstore again.
+Your old config will be migrated and old plugins will be automatically removed.

 ## Features
 * Automatically log your position to noforeignland.com